-- Segment sales: JPY101.5bn (+2.3% YoY; including intra-group sales and transfers between segments, same applies below) - Segment profit: JPY6.1bn (+7.3% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the Manufacture and Market Pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
-A Digital Shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.
-According to the company, all operations in this segment finished in the black in FY03/22, with the exception of the Digital Shift business, which logged a small loss due to front-loaded spending on the sales force and systems development.
+- Segment sales: JPY25.0bn (+1.6% YoY; including intra-group sales and transfers between segments, same applies - Segment profit: JPY1.0bn (+15.6% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
+A digital shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.